Meet the Archer Center Team

 Email Christine

-Prior to joining the Archer Center, Christine served as the Archer Fellowship Program campus coordinator for the UT Austin campus from 2014-2016.
-She also advised students pursuing certificates in Global Studies; Human Rights & Social Justice; Media, Culture & Identities; Public Policy; and Social Inequality, Health & Policy through the Bridging Disciplines Programs at UT Austin from 2008- 2016.
+Prior to joining the Archer Center, Christine served as the Archer Fellowship Program's campus coordinator for the UT Austin campus from 2014 to 2016.
+She also advised students pursuing certificates through the Bridging Disciplines Programs at UT Austin from 2008 to 2016.
 In these roles, Christine offered guidance and practical help to students as they pursued their academic goals both in and outside of the classroom through challenging coursework and internships.
-She brings her passion for student success and student advocacy to her role with the Archer Center.
+Prior to her work at UT Austin, Christine worked at the Capital Area United Way and Meals on Wheels, developing her volunteer management and public service skills.
+She brings her passion for public service, student success, and student advocacy to her role with the Archer Center.

 Born to a native Texan father and German mother, Christine has strong roots in both places.
-She graduated from The University of Texas at Austin with a bachelor of arts in history and a master of arts in Middle Eastern studies.
-Christine enjoys hearing live music in Austin and the Texas Hill Country, loves traveling to Germany to visit family, and is the proud mother of a college senior at Texas A&M.
+She graduated from The University of Texas at Austin with a Bachelor of Arts in History and a Master of Arts in Middle Eastern studies.
+Christine enjoys hearing live music in Austin and the Texas Hill Country, loves traveling to Germany, Wyoming, and Utah to visit family, and is the proud mother of a son pursuing a graduate degree in aerospace engineering at Texas A&M, a stepdaughter studying computer science at Drexel University, and a second stepdaughter who recently graduated from the University of Houston with a degree in architecture.

 Email Christine

-Prior to joining the Archer Center, Christine served as the Archer Fellowship Program campus coordinator for the UT Austin campus from 2014-2016.
-She also advised students pursuing certificates in Global Studies; Human Rights & Social Justice; Media, Culture & Identities; Public Policy; and Social Inequality, Health & Policy through the Bridging Disciplines Programs at UT Austin from 2008- 2016.
+Prior to joining the Archer Center, Christine served as the Archer Fellowship Program's campus coordinator for the UT Austin campus from 2014 to 2016.
+She also advised students pursuing certificates through the Bridging Disciplines Programs at UT Austin from 2008 to 2016.
 In these roles, Christine offered guidance and practical help to students as they pursued their academic goals both in and outside of the classroom through challenging coursework and internships.
-She brings her passion for student success and student advocacy to her role with the Archer Center.
+Prior to her work at UT Austin, Christine worked at the Capital Area United Way and Meals on Wheels, developing her volunteer management and public service skills.
+She brings her passion for public service, student success, and student advocacy to her role with the Archer Center.

 Born to a native Texan father and German mother, Christine has strong roots in both places.
-She graduated from The University of Texas at Austin with a bachelor of arts in history and a master of arts in Middle Eastern studies.
-Christine enjoys hearing live music in Austin and the Texas Hill Country, loves traveling to Germany to visit family, and is the proud mother of a college senior at Texas A&M.
+She graduated from The University of Texas at Austin with a Bachelor of Arts in History and a Master of Arts in Middle Eastern studies.
+Christine enjoys hearing live music in Austin and the Texas Hill Country, loves traveling to Germany, Wyoming, and Utah to visit family, and is the proud mother of a son pursuing a graduate degree in aerospace engineering at Texas A&M, a stepdaughter studying computer science at Drexel University, and a second stepdaughter who recently graduated from the University of Houston with a degree in architecture.

 Dr. Michelle Chin-Miller | Academic Director